by Matthew Lewis

 John the Baptist

 Baynards Castle – Cecily's London homeThis is about as much as we know about the relationship between mother and son before 1483.
 How far then did she acquiesce in his actions that summer?
 His use of her London home, Baynard's Castle, suggests that she was not wholly opposed to his actions, yet she was not present at his coronation and indeed there are no records to indicate whether she was in London or Berkhamsted that summer.

 My suspicion is that Cecily did not actively promote Richard's accession, but equally did not oppose it either.
 She was pragmatic enough to recognise the risks for the House of York and England that a child king would bring.
 By contrast her youngest son was a proven politician and warrior.
 Richard’s only surviving letter to his mother during his reign was written in June 1484.
 The wording seems to imply that there was no animosity between them but that they did not see each other on a very regular basis, 'Madam, I heartily beseech you that I may often hear from you to my comfort', Richard wrote.
 If Cecily really resented Richard as Vergil claimed there would be little point in his writing such words.
 In May 1485, he spent a few days with her at Berkhamsted.
 That was probably the last time that she saw him before his death at Bosworth.

 by Prof Michael Hicks

 George, Duke of Clarence, was the middle brother: his elder brother was King Edward IV and his younger brother was King Richard III.
 The careers of George and Richard were entwined at many points.
-They grew up together, clashed in the most major political crisis of the 1470s, and George's fate, in which Richard concurred, was an essential preliminary to the latter's accession.
-As Thomas More observed, Richard could not have acceded if his elder brother had been still living.
+They grew up together, clashed in the most major political crisis of the 1470s, and if George had not been put to death by their brother Edward, Richard would not have become king in 1483.